 The amount of water depends on how much plaster you need.
 A good rule of thumb is to work to a 1:1 ratio of water to plaster.
 You always add plaster to the water – never the other way round.
 If you tried to do this the wrong way, you’d end up with lumpy and useless plaster.

-4. Gradually Add Your Plaster And Mix
+4. Gradually Add Your Plaster and Mix

 Mix carefully but thoroughly in both directions, getting right to the edges of your bucket and lifting your mixer up and down.

 There’s no ‘perfect’ consistency.
-You need the plaster to be thick enough to bond to your surface, yet thin enough to be workable.
+You need the plaster to be thick enough to bond to your surface yet thin enough to be workable.

 A good trick is to check that a small piece of wood can stand upright if you place it in the plaster mix.
 If you need any more advice on optimal techniques, check out this video on mixing plaster:

-Pro Tip: You can also add what’s known as plaster retarder to your plaster mix during this step of the process.
+Pro Tip: You can also add what’s known as a plaster retarder to your plaster mix during this step of the process.
 Plaster retarder slows down the process of plaster setting, giving you more time to work with it.
-DIY Doctor checked out one plaster retarder option, to see how useful it is.
+DIY Doctor checked out one plaster retarder option to see how useful it is.

 5. Clean Your Gear

 You don’t have long to use your newly mixed plaster.
-Before you get started though, clean your mixing equipment.
+Before you get started, though, clean your mixing equipment.
 If you don’t do this straight away, the residual plaster will set solid and become almost impossible to remove.

 6. Start Plastering